pdf file opens in new window/tab

 Though making euthanasia decisions can often be difficult, timely euthanasia is an important pig welfare concept and critical tool to prevent or eliminate unnecessary suffering in situations where a pig’s recovery is highly unlikely.
 This fact sheet highlights ISU research on euthanasia methods for suckling pigs Alternatives to euthanasia methods to manually applied blunt force trauma for piglets weighing up to 12 lbs.
 (PIG)

-In addition the On Farm Euthansia for Swine guide from National Pork Board details additional methods and procedures for effective and timely euthanasia.
+In addition the On Farm Euthanasia for Swine guide from National Pork Board details additional methods and procedures for effective and timely euthanasia.

 Coming soon: Through the efforts of the Iowa Swine Welfare School, an on-farm euthanasia workshop for pork producers will be offered.
 This workshop will be a valuable tool for swine producers who wish to explore humane euthanasia methods for their pigs, and to receive caretaker training documentation that can be used in the Pork Quality Assurance Plus and the Common Swine Industry Audit programs that are required by packers.

 Additional websites and resources